evanliu3594/LYFtools/README.md

 ### `dir_validate()`

-`dir_validate()` checks the given file path to see whether it contains of any non-existing folder.
-If yes, this function automatically creates these folders to ensure the path is available.
+`dir_validate()` checks the given file path to see whether it contains any non-existing folder.
+If yes, this function automatically creates the folder(s) to ensure the path is available.
 Useful when generating a file name for saving.

 ``` r
 writeLines("abc", dir_validate("~/THE/FILE/PATH/THAT/YOU/WANT/TO/TEST.abc"))